San Ysidro McDonald's massacre: Shooting

 As staff and customers tried to hide beneath tables and service booths, Huberty turned his attention toward six women and children huddled together.
 He first killed 19-year-old María Colmenero-Silva with a single gunshot to the chest, then fatally shot nine-year-old Claudia Pérez in the stomach, cheek, thigh, hip, leg, chest, back, armpit, and head with his Uzi.
 He then wounded Pérez's 15-year-old sister Imelda once in the hand with the same weapon, and fired upon 11-year-old Aurora Peña with his shotgun.
 Peña—initially wounded in the leg—had been shielded by her pregnant aunt, 18-year-old Jackie Reyes.
 In a later account of the incident, Peña recollected feeling her aunt's body "bucking and jerking" as Reyes was shot 48 times with the Uzi.
 Beside his mother's body, eight-month-old Carlos Reyes sat up and wailed, whereupon Huberty shouted at the baby, then killed him with a single pistol shot to the center of the back.

 Huberty then shot and killed a 62-year-old trucker named Laurence Versluis, before targeting a family seated near the play area of the restaurant who had tried to shield their son and his friend beneath the tables with their bodies.
 Thirty-one-year-old Blythe Regan Herrera had shielded her 11-year-old son, Matao, beneath one booth, as her husband, Ronald, protected Matao's friend, 12-year-old Keith Thomas, beneath a booth directly across from them.
 Ronald Herrera urged Thomas not to move, shielding the boy with his body.
-Thomas was shot in the shoulder, arm, wrist, and left elbow, but was not seriously wounded; Ronald Herrera was shot six times in the stomach, chest, arm, hip, shoulder, and head but survived; his wife, Blythe, and son, Matao, were both killed by numerous gunshots to the head.
+Thomas was shot in the shoulder, arm, wrist, and left elbow, but was not seriously wounded; Ronald Herrera was shot six times in the stomach, chest, arm, hip, shoulder, and—via a ricochet—head, but survived his injuries; his wife, Blythe, and son, Matao, were both killed by numerous gunshots to the head.